Jennifer-Yu/SHELL_JENNIFERYU_JOHNPARK/README.md

  * arguments: a string with terminal commands
  * return value: string without unnecessary spaces
  * function: gets rid of spaces so it can be executed

+int searcher(char *input[], char *search);

+ * Arguments: Command and the argument you are searching for
+ * Return value: location of the entered argument
+ * Function:Returns the index of the argument you are searching for, returns false otherwise

+void redir(* input);

+ * Arguments: The command you input
+ * Return value: N/A (it will run the command)
+ * Function: Searches the type of sign entered.
+Based on thatit will split the input by the sign.
+It will perform the approrpiate redirection before executing the command.